dmg9626/dmg9626.github.io/blog/proc-gen.md

     <img src="/assets/images/blog/proc-gen/cleanup-patches/v1/cleanup-water-patches.png" class="blog text-center" width="350px">
 </div>

 Hmm... it's a bit better, but we still have those narrow strips jutting in/out of the coast.
-Let's change it to replace tiles with less than 2 neighbors of the same type:
+Let's change it to replace tiles with less than 2 neighbors of the same type, rather than just 1:

 <div class="row">
     <img src="/assets/images/blog/proc-gen/cleanup-patches/v2/before-cleanup.png" class="blog text-center" width="350px">